ocaml-explore/explore/content/index.md

 ---

 <div class="container">
-    <p>Check the <a href="/pages/about">about</a> page for more information on Explore OCaml and the <a href="/pages/opam">opam page</a> if you are unfamiliar with the OCaml Package Manager.
+    <p>Welcome to Explore OCaml, a centralise source for getting things done in the OCaml programming language.
+Check the <a href="/pages/about">about</a> page for more information on Explore OCaml and the <a href="/pages/opam">opam page</a> if you are unfamiliar with the OCaml Package Manager as it will come up a lot.
 Otherwise, choose the user that best matches you and explore the workflows.</p>
     <div class="row">
       <section class="span4 condensed">
         <h1 class="ruled"><a href="/users/beginner">Beginners</a></h1>
-        <p>If you are just getting started on learning the OCaml language, there are several resources to get you going.
+        <p>Are you just starting out and want to learn the OCaml language?
+There are several resources to get you going!
 The beginner workflows will get you familiar with where you can find answers to common questions, find interactive playgrounds, and hook into possibly familiar learning mechanisms such as Jupyter notebooks.</p>
       </section>
       <section class="span4 condensed">
          <h1 class="ruled"><a href="/users/application-developers">Application Developers</a></h1>